DE143/DE143/README.md

 ![GitHub Banner](https://source.unsplash.com/1600x500/?technology,code)

 I am a **Full-Stack Software Developer** specializing in **ASP.NET, Angular, and React**.
 I am passionate about building scalable and efficient applications and always eager to learn new technologies.
-I have experience working on projects such as **Oromia Transport Agency System** and **Benishangul Gumuz Transport Agency** at **DAFTech Social ICT Solution PLC**.
+I have experience working on projects such as **Oromia Transport Management System** and **Benishangul Gumuz Transport Management System** at **DAFTech Social ICT Solution PLC**.

 ---